KustoszApp/docs/source/installation/vps.md

 celery -A kustosz worker -l INFO -Q fetch_channels_content,celery
 ```

 It is recommended that you use process supervisor to run this command.
 Most Linux systems come with systemd, which may be used for that purpose.
 Another option is [Supervisor](http://supervisord.org/).
+See [](#use-supervisor-to-ensure-background-processes-are-running).

 % FIXME: add section on using supervisord, and later on systemd